orenbenkiki/scmf/README.md

 ## Configuration

-Since this builds on the `Makefile.stable.toml` provided by `cargo make`, some of the configuration variables provided there.
+Since this builds on some of the tasks defined in the `Makefile.stable.toml` provided by `cargo make`, it is controlled some of the configuration variables provided there.
 Most notable is `CARGO_MAKE_COVERAGE_PROVIDER` to control how coverage is collected (by default, using `kcov`).

 In addition, the following environment variables are specific to `SCMF`: